King of Falafel & Shawarma

 Exterior of King of Falafel & Shawarma in Astoria, showing the shop’s signage, front windows, and people walking along the sidewalk.

 Interior of King of Falafel & Shawarma featuring red walls decorated with posters, baskets, clothing, and a skeleton prop, with green and red chairs in the seating area.

 King of Falafel & Shawarma is a restaurant in Astoria, Queens, New York City, founded by Fares ("Freddy") Zeideia.
 The business started as a street cart in 2002 and opened a storefront on Broadway in January 2016.
 It has been covered for its Palestinian-style, chickpea-only falafel shaped as oblong patties and for winning the 2010 Vendy Award for Best Street Food.
 The operation has also run multiple food trucks serving New York City neighborhoods.
 In 2024, the business expanded to Chicago Ridge, Illinois.

 The dining area inside King of Falafel & Shawarma, featuring green walls, red and green chairs, and wall art.

 History

-The business began in 2002, when founder Fares ("Freddy") Zeideia launched a falafel cart at Broadway and 30th Street in Astoria, serving dishes based on foods from his Palestinian upbringing.
+The business began in 2002, when founder Zeideia launched a falafel cart at Broadway and 30th Street in Astoria, serving dishes based on foods from his Palestinian upbringing.
 The cart gained wider recognition after becoming a finalist for the 2009 Vendy Awards and winning the 2010 Vendy Award for Best Street Food.
 He expanded the business with an additional food truck in 2013.
 After more than a decade vending on the street, he opened a permanent restaurant on 30-15 Broadway in January 2016, near the cart’s longtime corner.
 In July 2022, he announced plans to sell the restaurant and associated trucks, but later chose to continue running the business following strong community support.
 By 2024, the business operated four food trucks in addition to the Astoria restaurant.
 That year, he also opened a new location in Chicago Ridge, Illinois, and expressed interest in further expansion.